 Who Counts as Part of the Class

 Estate documents often use group language.
 A trust might distribute assets to "my descendants" or "my children."
 A will might leave property to "nieces and nephews."
-When that language appears, Arizona law includes adopted children and children born out of wedlock in the group, following the same rules that apply to intestate succession.
+When that language appears, Arizona law includes adopted children and children born out of wedlock in the group.
+The rules follow the same principles that apply to intestate succession.

 A person who is adopted or born out of wedlock and that person's descendants, if appropriate to the class, are included in class gifts and other terms of relationship in accordance with the intestate succession under article 1 of this chapter.